fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 reality.

 > The single greatest danger for a founder is to become so certain of his own
 > myth that he loses his mind.
-But an equally insideous danger for every
+But an equally insidious danger for every
 > business is to lose all sense of myth and mistake disenchantment for wisdom.